 After completing her MBA, Maria went to Greek school to re-learn the language she once spoke with ease.
 She traveled to Greece as often as possible and dove head first into Greek culture.
 That’s when the spark was truly ignited.
 She performed with the Olympian Greek Dance Troupe of Chicago for 8 years and served on the board of directors, during which time she was actively involved in organizing the Metropolis of Chicago Young Adult League conferences.
 Maria is also a past president of the Hellenic Professional Society of Illinois.

 A proud Hellene through and through, Maria has been a positive voice in Greek media since 2002.
 She began working in Greek media during her first career in marketing, as a contributing writer for GreekCircle Magazine.
 In June 2005, she burst onto the local Greek media scene with her bi-weekly column in The Greek Star Newspaper, “Sto Kentro”, about things to do in Greek Chicago.
 She quickly amassed a strong following, and shortly thereafter, with her ascent to Associate Editor and Senior Writer, she became a full-time writer.
 She served the paper until its shutter in early 2015.
-In September 2015, Maria founded her own online publication, WindyCity Greek, which presents the Best of Greek Chicago and Beyond — 100% positive Greek news.
+In September 2015, Maria founded her own online publication, WindyCity Greek, which presented the Best of Greek Chicago and Beyond — 100% positive Greek news.
+While it was wildly successful with readership around the world, due to financial reasons, it ceased publication in late 2019.
+Check out the archives here.

-For the past 17 years, she’s covered all things Greek, writing about Greek people, businesses, organizations, history, faith, culture, travel, food & wine; and more; and has become a sought-after book reviewer.
-Over the years, she’s had the pleasure to interview celebs like Olympia Dukakis, Nia Vardalos, and Maria Menounos; leaders like Ambassador Gianna Angelopoulos, former Massachusetts Governor Michael Dukakis, and the Honorable Judge Charles P. Kocoras; renowned performers, including Mario Frangoulis, George Perris, and Elli Kokkinou; plus countless others.
+For the past 20 years, she’s covered all things Greek, writing about Greek people, businesses, organizations, history, faith, culture, travel, food & wine; and more; and is a sought-after book reviewer.
+Over the years, she’s had the pleasure to interview celebs like Olympia Dukakis, Nia Vardalos, Ultramarathon Dean Karnazes, and Maria Menounos; leaders like Ambassador Gianna Angelopoulos, former Massachusetts Governor Michael Dukakis, and the Honorable Judge Charles P. Kocoras; renowned performers, including Mario Frangoulis, George Perris, and Elli Kokkinou; plus countless others.
 Maria was thrilled to meet and interview two of her longtime idols — Greek-American authors Harry Mark Petrakis and Nicholas Gage.
+Maria recently had the tremendous honor to induct Harry Mark Petrakis into the Chicago Literary Hall of Fame.

-In her spare time, she loves to cook and explore the world of food (especially Greek food!).
+In her spare time, she loves to cook and explore the world of food (especially Greek food!) and rediscovering her voice–in her younger years she sang and did musical theater.
 She’s also a fan of a fine glass of wine.
 Her current favorite is Xinomavro, but a nice Assyrtiko on a hot summer day transports her to Santorini.

 Maria holds an MBA with concentration in Marketing from the Keller Graduate School of Management and a Bachelor’s Degree in Marketing from Illinois State University.
 She uses her writing to bring positive Greek news to her local community, as well as to communities around the world.
 She is passionate about the preservation of the Greek language, culture, and heritage.